-Central Project Management supports project managers and their teams in delivering quality projects within the planned scope, schedule, and budget.
+Central Project Management supports project managers and their teams deliver quality projects within the planned scope, schedule, and budget.
 We work with them to develop processes and tools that support delivery success, improved communication, expanded management skills, and share innovations.

 In order to make delivery improvements, we work closely with project teams to analyze and simplify project work-flow processes.
 We facilitate updates and enhancements to the Project Design Network (PDN), MS Project, and ePM.
 Project tracking and reporting tools are developed to assist the project managers in managing the projects assigned to them.
 We implement cross-organization communication and coordinate with advertising teams (Construction and Program Finance), Portfolio Managers and PM Support Specialist's staff.